ylfeng85/Yelp-Recommendation-System/README.md

 ## Repository Structure

+0. **GCP-Cluster-Creation.txt**: Code for creating clusters in GCP environment to store data

 1. **Yelp_Business Cleaner.ipynb**: Code for dividing nested columns in business table and saving into serperate tables

 2. 1) **EDA.ipynb**: Includes most EDA codes and graphs